 This course will provide you with an understanding of the fundamentals of buildup and flow test analysis—an understanding that will provide insight into the strengths and limitations of the methodology used in modern commercial pressure-transient test analysis software.

 This is a basic course in well test analysis and design, suitable for engineers and physical scientists who have little if any background in well test theory or practice.
 It focuses on applications rather than theory.

-1.6 CEUs (Continuing Education Units) awarded for this 2-day course.
+0.8 or 1.6 CEUs (Continuing Education Units) will be awarded for this 1- or 2-day course.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
-Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to email@example.com; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.
+All cancellations must be received no later than 14 days prior to the course start date.
+Cancellations made after the 14 day window will not be refunded.
+Refunds will not be given due to no show situations.

 Training sessions attached to SPE conferences and workshops follow the cancellation policies stated on the event information page.
 Please check that page for specific cancellation information.

 SPE reserves the right to cancel or re-schedule courses at will.
 Notification of changes will be made as quickly as possible; please keep this in mind when arranging travel, as SPE is not responsible for any fees charged for cancelling or changing travel arrangements.

 We reserve the right to substitute course instructors as necessary.